Last revised: December 7, 2018

 5. Robert Hamerton-Kelly, sermon from December 3, 2006 (Society of St. John, Palo Alto, CA).

-6. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2012, titled “Standing with Peace on Our Hands“; and in 2015, “In Advent We Await Full Humanity.”
+6. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2012, titled “Standing with Peace on Our Hands“; in 2015, “In Advent We Await Full Humanity“; and updated in 2018, “In Advent We Await Full Humanity.”

 Reflections and Questions